emwap/stream-paper/paper.md

 ~~~

 The key difference from the previous version is that the loop variable
-`i` is fed to the step function `next`.
+`i` is fed to the step function `next` Functions like `cycle` can now

-Functions like `cycle` can now take advantage of the provided loop
+take advantage of the provided loop index, and don't need to create
-index, and don't need to create their own loop variables:
+their own loop variables:

 ~~~ {.haskell}
 cycle :: Array Int a -> Stream a